OPALX-project/OPALX-project.github.io/FFA.md

 > python example_scripts/plot_orbit.py example_sector_ffa/

 For OPAL2.4.0 version, the plotting routines use matplotlib and python3.
-The OPAL2.0.0 version use python2 and PyRoot, the python API for ROOT plotting library - it doesn't always work.
+The OPAL2.0.0 version use python2 and PyRoot, the python API for ROOT plotting library.
 Here is an example of the sort of plots you might see:

 ![opal_example_1_x_y_bz](uploads/d61a116b403f8d629befc73a5b815837/opal_example_1_x_y_bz.png)